SITE MENU

 JOHN O'GROATS

 Although situated at the end of the road heading northwards, it is not quite the most northerly point on the British mainland as many people believe.
 That honour goes to Dunnet Head, some 15 miles to the west, not that it stops all the tourist hype.
 There are several souvenir shops here, one of which boasts to be the "First and Last Shop in Scotland".
-For a fee, you can have your photo taken by the signposts which indicate that Land's End is 876 miles away and London a mere 690.
+You can have your photo taken by the signposts which indicate that Land's End is 876 miles away and London a mere 690.

-Tourist information centre.
 Toilets.
 Hotel.
 Museum (open Easter - October). visitjohnogroats.com has full details of local facilities.

 You can walk to Duncansby Head and see stone pinnacles rising out of the sea.
 There's lots of birdlife in the cliffs and also a lighthouse.